 Students meeting their program requirements by April will graduate in May.
 Otherwise, they will need to complete the requirements by August 30 to graduate in the fall.
 Spring convocation normally occurs on the second Saturday of May at 2:00 p.m.
-Fall convocation normally occurs on the last Saturday of October at 2:00 p.m.
+Fall convocation normally occurs on the first Saturday of November at 2:00 p.m.
 Students must apply to graduate and should note the deadlines listed in the Calendar of Events.